Actively Recruiting

 - Tanner stage 1 or 2

-- Lives with parent(s) or legal guardian at least 50% of the time who primarily cares for the child
+- Live with their parent(s) or legal guardian at least 50% of the time who primarily cares for the child

-- Habitually sleeps between 8.5 to 11 hours per night
+- Habitual sleep duration between 8.5 to 11 hours per night

 - Parent and child can communicate, read, and write in English

-- If child has a mobile device, it must be an Android OS 5.0 used by child or shared, Amazon Fire OS 5.0 used only by child, or Apple iOS 14.0 used only by the child
+- If child uses a mobile device, primary device must be Android OS ≥5.0 used only by child or shared, Amazon Fire OS ≥5.0 used only by child, or Apple iOS ≥14.0 used only by child

-- Family lives in the greater Houston area
+- Families live in the greater Houston area

 You will not qualify if you...